theronhitchman/linear-algebra/syllabus/index.md

 - in-class participation, focusing on finding and presenting solutions
 - several in-class assessments focused on linear algebra content knowledge
-- bi-weekly written homework
-- a "technology" gateway assessment
+- a "technology" gateway assessment, and several possible computer-based assignments

 If you feel uncertain about your progress in the course at any time, please contact me.

 ---